 A multitude of Indians proved their mettle in the event running deep and some even succeeded in leading individual starting flights.

 Indian poker pro Nikita Luther reached Day 2 through the Day 1B flight and was behind Sapra at third place in chips.
 The female pro went on to make the final table as the chip leader and eventually ended fifth for a career-best prize of $65,000.
-Luther, along with several other Indian pros, are notable for their prowess playing poker in India.
+Luther, along with several other Indian pros, have made notable runs on online poker games in India.

 Nipun Java also held the chip lead of Day 1F with 661,000.
 The WSOP bracelet winner reached the final table too!
 Java was eyeing another big win to his portfolio but unfortunately went out at seventh place with $35,000.